rwijtvliet/dotfiles/README.md

 ### Secrets

-After the installer script has completed correctly, we need to handle the secret files and folders that handle private information such as passwords.
+After the installer script has completed correctly, we need to handle the secret files and folders that contain private information such as passwords.

 For this, we can check the `secrets` folder inside the dotfiles repository.
 Let's say the following symlink is created: